 Legal aid: paying for a solicitor

 Legal aid can help pay legal costs if you cannot afford them.
-Your eligibility is based on factors including your income and savings.
+You'll need to show you cannot afford legal help without it from your income and savings.

 Legal aid might not cover all of your costs.
 If you need to pay towards the cost or pay any money back later, your solicitor will explain what you have to pay and why.